asmuth/clip/doc/quickstart.md

 graphical elements to it.

 The other permissible side effect is that commands may modify the so called "transform stack".
-The `plot/add-axes` command in particular modifies the transform stack so that further painting takes place within the rectangular region described by the axes.
-In other words, it makes it so that lines and other shapes drawn after the `add-axis` command will be drawn within the axes.
+The `plot/axes` command in particular modifies the transform stack so that further painting takes place within the rectangular region described by the axes.
+In other words, it makes it so that lines and other shapes drawn after the `axes` command will be drawn within the axes.

 To learn more about the transform stack and how to modify it manually, please refer to the [Layout](#FIXME) page.